 One of the important techniques your call center should apply is to eliminate countless emails with a customer on the same issue unless there is no other choice.

-This drastically improve your resolution rates in a third case, almost ultimately guaranteeing the resolution.
+This drastically improves your resolution rates in a third case, almost ultimately guaranteeing the resolution.

 Working schedule announcing in advance